hylang/hy/docs/language/api.rst

 or
 --

-`or` form is used in logical expressions.
+`or` is used in logical expressions.
 It takes at least two parameters.
 It will return the first non-false parameter.
-If no such value exist, the last parameter will be returned.
+If no such value exists, the last parameter will be returned.

 .. code-block:: clj